The Wiggles characters

 The Wiggles characters are a group of characters who perform with the Wiggles, the Australian children's music group.
-Aside from the four Wiggles, four secondary characters, along with a troupe of singers, actors, and dancers, appear in their television series, videos, and live concerts.
+Aside from the eight Wiggles, four secondary characters, along with a troupe of singers, actors, and dancers, appear in their television series, videos, and live concerts.
 These characters were developed in the 1990s and were originally played by group members and by Anthony Field's brother Paul Field, the band's manager.
 Later in the group's history, the characters were played by hired actors dressed in the characters' costumes.

 Dorothy the Dinosaur

 Dorothy the Dinosaur is a "rososaurus", a "yellow-spotted green herbivorous dinosaur (ornithischian) with surprisingly scary teeth".
 She lives in a pink and purple house with her own Rosy Orchestra and a rose garden in her backyard.
 She loves to eat roses and dance the ballet.
 She enjoys serving guests rose-derived treats such as "rosy-posy tea".
 She also has a distinctive, trill-like, descending laugh.
-She is the very first character to be introduced in the very beginning of the Wiggles in 1991.
+She was the first character to be introduced, in 1991.

 Murray Cook created Dorothy from his experiences in working at a preschool, sensing a need to make up some good dinosaur songs.
 The Cockroaches song "Another Saturday Night" was reworked as her theme.
 Cook's wife Meg designed the first Dorothy costume.
 Dorothy was part of the band's early stage shows, and was originally played by Cook, then Wiggles choreographer Leeanne Ashley, and Wiggles dancers such as Caterina Mete and Lyn Stuckey.
 She is currently played by Caterina Mete, Chelsey Priadko, and Stephanie Di Coio.

 Ashley was Dorothy's first full-time portrayer; according to Field, she "wrote the blueprint" for the character.
 Ashley developed movements that conveyed Dorothy's unique personality.
 She now works at a NSW dance studio called Squire Dance Academy.